creativeweb-aj/Accuknox/README.md

 ## Conclusion

 You have successfully set up the Social Network App for Accuknox on your local development environment.
-For further customization and development, refer to the project documentation.
+Refer to the Postman collection for testing the APIs and to the project documentation for further customization and development.